lantua/CommonCoding/Sources/LNTBinaryCoding/Format.md

 ## Padding

 This format is designed specifically to allow padding at the end of the data.
-It uses an *endpoint marker* anywhere the boundary between data and the padding is ambiguous.

-For keyed and unkeyed containers, this also allows payloads with different sizes to be padded to make the containers eligible for equisized form.
+For keyed and unkeyed containers, this allows payloads with different sizes to be padded to make the containers eligible for equisized and uniform forms.

-## Values of Tags
+## Reserved Values

-The *tags* of objects can not be `0x00`.
-Some containers used `0x00` as endpoint markers where tags would be should there be more items.
+The tag `0x00` and the string index `0x00` are reserved.
+It can serve as an endpoint marker should we add support for formats that doesn't know the number of items up front.

-We should also reserve some tags (`0x80` - `0xff`) for when the tag space is filled up.
-At which point we can still use them as a head for multi-byte tags.
+We also reserve *high value* tags (`0x80` - `0xff`) for when the tag space is filled up.
+At which point we can use them as a head for multi-byte tags.

-## Size of Item
+## Size of an Item

 It is possible to avoid using object of size 1 altogether. `nil` object can be encoded as empty block, and all other objects requires at least 2 bytes (1 for tag, 1 for data).
-As such, some containers uses `0x01` as an endpoint marker as its location overlapped where `Size` would be.
+As such, some containers uses `0x01` as a marker that a list of valid size has ended.

 One reason this would be problematic is if we add another data-less type.
+There are some good candidates, such as empty signed/unsigned containers, which can be interpreted as zero.

-One alternative would be to have `nil` use exactly 1 byte, and use `0x00` as the endpoint, but having `nil` be 0 byte saves more space without much sacrifice in performance.
+One alternative would be to have `nil` use exactly 1 byte, and use `0x00` as the marker, but having `nil` be 0 byte saves more space without much sacrifice in performance.

 ## Uniqueness of VSUI